Congress OKs $1.9T virus relief bill in win for Biden, Dems

 Republicans said the country will pay a price for the extra spending.

-“It’s certainly good politics to say, ‘Hey, we’re going to hand you a check for $1,400,” said Rep. Tom Rice of South Carolina.
+“It’s certainly good politics to say, ‘Hey, we’re going to hand you a check for $1,400,’” said Rep. Tom Rice, R-S.C.
 “But what they don’t talk about is what this bill costs.”

 An Associated Press-NORC Center for Public Affairs Research poll found last week that 70% of Americans back Biden’s response to the virus, including a hefty 44% of Republicans.
 According to a CNN poll released Wednesday, the relief bill is backed by 61% of Americans, including nearly all Democrats, 58% of independents and 26% of Republicans.

-Yet until November 2022, when control of the Senate and House will be at stake, it will be uncertain whether voters will reward Democrats, punish them for the expenditures or make decisions on other, unforeseen issues.
+Yet until November 2022, when control of the Senate and House will be at stake, it will be uncertain whether voters will reward Democrats, punish them or make decisions on unforeseen issues.

-The bill’s pathway has underscored Democrats’ challenges as they seek to build a legislative record that will persuade voters to support them.
+The bill’s pathway has underscored Democrats’ challenges as they seek to build a legislative record to appeal to voters.

 Democrats control the Senate, split 50-50, only because Vice President Kamala Harris gives them the winning vote in tied roll calls.
 They have just a 10-vote advantage in the House.